arazi2/aisends.github.io/_projects/VisionGPT.md

 ## Assistive agent
+Beyond perception, VIA-LLM incorporates reasoning and interaction modules that bridge the gap between raw visual data and meaningful user feedback.
+Using large language models, the system can interpret scene context, anticipate risks, and generate natural-language responses for real-time assistance.

 ### Early detection & feedback
+The system continuously monitors the scene to detect potentially hazardous situations in advance—such as a fast-approaching vehicle or an unexpected object on the path.
+It prioritizes urgency and relevance, enabling timely and intuitive feedback to the user through auditory signals or haptic cues.

 <div align="center">
     <img src="../images/VisionGPT/JP_Shinjuku_4.gif" alt="" style="width: 100%;">
 </div>

 ### Voice boardcast & alert
+To maximize accessibility, our system employs a voice-based interface to broadcast situational awareness updates and urgent alerts.
+For example, it can announce, “Crosswalk ahead, wait for green light,” or “Bicycle approaching from the left.”
+This interactive voice feedback, powered by LLM-driven semantic analysis, ensures that users are not overwhelmed by raw data but instead receive concise, contextually relevant guidance.

 <div align="center">
     <img src="../images/VisionGPT/JP_1.gif" alt="" style="width: 100%;">
 </div>